primap-community/primap-datalad-howto/README.md

 `*.csv annex.largefiles=anything`

+If the files we want to push to the R2 bucket are excluded by the `.gitignore` file, we need to remove the lines that exclude them.

 Now, we'll add R2 as a sibling (i.e. publication target) to the existing datalad repository.
 We have to use git-annex directly to do this.

-If you add a bucket with public access,
+If you add a bucket with **public access**, use:
-use:
 ```shell
 primap_datalad_creds  # skip if you set up your .bashrc to always inject the secrets
 git annex initremote public-r2 type=S3 encryption=none signature=v4 region=auto protocol=https \